vmora/qgis-section/docs/source/design.rst

 To avoid looping in python and handling all geometry cases, we could use QgsGeometry.transform(QgsCoordinateTransform) and give a custom instance of QgsCoordinateTransform with overloaded `transform` function to do the projection.
 The `transformCoords` function is used for line/ring transforms, the `transformInPlace` function is used for points, but `transformInPlace` is implemented using `transformCoords`... so overload `transformCoords` and overload the other functions, except `transformCoords` with `assert False` to be sure.

+/!\ The function overload in python does not seem to work

 The projected data are stored as memory layers in the section canvas (they are not visible in the layer tree and not stored in QgsMapLayerRegistry).

 Layers that have no z coordinates can be automagically excluded.